Actively Recruiting

 - Cognitive disorders

-- Comorbidities such as asthma or COPD
+- Comorbidities such as asthma, COPD

-- Pneumonia or any acute infection
+- Patients with pneumonia or any acute infection

 - Development of clinical haemodynamic instability